-- To maintain the existing one and two storey scale and pitched roof character of the precinct. - To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm. - Ensure buildings are composed of facades that are no more than two storeys high to the street. - Ensure buildings incorporate roof forms that integrate with the pitched roofs in the street. - Ensure attached side by side development is designed to read as one dwelling within the streetscape. - Ensure development follows the contours of the land and steps down in accordance with the slope of the site.

-- Three storey façades to the street. - Flat or curved roofs. - Large bulky buildings or extensions that dominate the streetscape. - Symmetrical presentation of side by side townhouses.
+- To maintain the existing one and two storey scale and pitched roof character of the precinct. - To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm. - Ensure buildings are composed of façades that are no more than two storeys high to the street. - Ensure buildings incorporate roof forms that integrate with the pitched roofs in the street. - Ensure attached side by side development is designed to read as one dwelling within the streetscape rhythm. - Three storey façades to the street. - Flat or curved roofs. - Large bulky buildings or extensions that dominate the streetscape. - Symmetrical presentation of side by side townhouses.